mpv-player/mpv/DOCS/man/mpv.rst

     Play a path from  Samba share.

 ``bd://[title][/device]`` ``--bluray-device=PATH``
-    Play a Blu-Ray disc.
+    Play a Blu-ray disc.
 Currently, this does not accept ISO files.
 Instead, you must mount the ISO file as filesystem, and point ``--bluray-device`` to the mounted directory directly.